scrapy/scrapy/docs/topics/firebug.rst

             yield item

-make sure you you may find some elements which appear in Firebug but doesn't belong to the original HTML, such as the typical case of ``<tbody>`` elements.
+Be aware that you may find some elements which appear in Firebug but not in the original HTML, such as the typical case of ``<tbody>`` elements.

 or tags which Therefer   in page HTML